 Request body

-The async applications API has the same request body structure as the no-code applications API.
-It should contain an array of input objects matching the no-code application’s input schema.
+The async applications API has the same request body structure as the no-code agents API.
+It should contain an array of input objects matching the no-code agent’s input schema.

 Response format